williamstein/2013-308/grade_scale.md

 # Grading Scale

 Example of how to read the table below: "If you percentage is at least 92, then you get at least 3.6."
+In particular, I may give everybody a *better* score than what is indicated below.
+This is just meant to give you a guaranteed lower bound.

     to_grade_table = [
         (98,4),